-Alternatively, if you intend on working for longer than 6 months and do not meet the EU Blue Card requirements, you need a residence permit.
-To obtain a residence permit, you must prove that you have a signed work contract or promise of a work contract and the required experience and qualifications for the job.
-You must also prove sufficient means of subsistence, travel insurance and a return ticket.
+Alternatively, if you intend to work for longer than six months and do not meet the EU Blue Card requirements, you need a Portuguese residence permit.
+In this case to obtain a residence permit, you must prove that you have a signed work contract or promise of a work contract and the required experience and qualifications for the job.
+Finally, you must also demonstrate sufficient means of subsistence, travel insurance, and a return ticket.

 If your spouse is a citizen or permanent resident of Portugal, you are probably eligible for Portugal residency.
 To this end the Portuguese government must recognize your status as a spouse.
 Due to the definition of “spouse” differing by country, each Marriage Visa is different.

 See the citizenship section below for more information on residency or citizenship based on descent.

-Citizens of Argentina, Australia, Chile, Japan and South Korea aged 18 to 30 can apply for a two-year working holiday visa for Portugal.
+Citizens of Argentina, Australia, Chile, Japan, and South Korea aged 18 to 30 can apply for a two-year Portuguese working holiday visa.

-Student and researcher Visas are available to citizens of certain countries.
-For more information click here
+Student visas and researcher visas are available to citizens of certain countries.
+For more information, click here.

 Republic; parliamentary democracy